misskey-dev/misskey-hub/src/en/docs/features/online-status.md

 	<tr>
 		<td>⚫ grey</td>
 		<td>unknown</td>
-		<td>The status is not private or not available for remote users etc.</td>
+		<td>The status is private or not available for remote users etc.</td>
 	</tr>
 </table>